 - TMJ problems

-- Sleep disorders such as sleep apnea
+- Sleep disorders such as sleep apnea and sleep disordered breathing.

 Invisalign uses clear, BPA-free plastic, customized mouthpieces (called aligners) that fit over your teeth.
-Invisalign is so subtle that most people will not notice that you’re wearing the aligners.
+Invisalign is so subtle that most people will not notice that you’re wearing the trays.
 Treatment time ranges from 4-24 months, but averages about 12 months.

 - It is more comfortable.